ClintonMorrison/rekall/README.md

 # rekall
-A suffix tree backed full text index for strings and objects, written in JavaScript.
+A suffix tree backed full text index for strings, written in JavaScript.

 This library is still a work in progress and is not remotely close to being done.